 The Mount Vet Practice

 Ian is a practising Veterinary surgeon and co-owner of the Mount Veterinary Practice in Fleetwood.
 He has a Master’s degree in Veterinary Parasitology, is head of the European Scientific Counsel of Companion Animal Parasites (ESCCAP) UK & Ireland and guideline director for ESCCAP Europe.
-Ian is regularly published in peer review journals, an editorial board member for the Companion animal journal as well as peer reviewing for journals such as JSAP, Companion animal and Veterinary Parasitology.
-He continues to carry out research in practice including work on intestinal nematodes and tick borne diseases.
+Ian has over 100 published peer reviewed articles and papers, and is an editorial board member for the Companion animal and Vet CPD journals.
+He continues to carry out research in practice including work on intestinal nematodes and ticks.